-KINESIOLOGY AND LEISURE SCIENCE

-Sherry Calvert Patricia Van Oosbree, Chair

-he study of Kinesiology, as human movement, and Leisure Science, as leisure time pursuits, has changed significantly in recent years.
-While Physical Education continues to encompass the preparation of teachers and coaches for sport skills, the scientific disciplines of Kinesiology, Biomechanics, Motor Learning/Motor Control and Exercise Physiology have gained prominence as necessary aspects for a complete curricula.
+Kathy A. Barlow Ann Hickey Patricia Van Oosbree, Chair he study of Kinesiology, as human movement, has changed significantly in recent years.
+While Physical Education continues to encompass the preparation of teachers for motor skills, the scientific disciplines of Movement Anatomy, Biomechanics, Motor Learning/Motor Control and Exercise Physiology have gained prominence as necessary aspects for a complete curricula.
 Society, with more free time and stress, is demanding more from recreation.

-Students can major or minor in kinesiology and leisure science while emphasizing teaching/coaching, sport and recreation management or pre-physical therapy.
+Students can major or minor in kinesiology while emphasizing one of the three options: teaching pedagogy, sport and recreation management or pre-physical therapy.
 The major can be completed without an emphasis as well.
+Students with degrees in Kinesiology often pursue credentialing programs for Teacher Education, further professional training in Physical Therapy and Athletic Training, or graduate studies in Exercise Science and Sports Management.
 The department offers activity courses in individual, dual, and team sports.

-GUIDELINES FOR A MAJOR IN KINESIOLOGY AND LEISURE SCIENCE

-A minimum of 30 credits including the following core:

-First Aid, KLS 125, 1 credit

-Movement Anatomy, KLS 150, 3 credits

-Biomechanics, KLS 311, 4 credits

-Exercise Physiology, KLS 313, 4 credits

-History and Philosophy, KLS 340, 3 credits

-Motor Learning and Control, KLS 440, 4 credits

-Seminar in Kinesiology and Leisure Science, KLS 489, 2 credits

-Choice of one:
+GUIDELINES FOR A MAJOR IN KINESIOLOGY AND LEISURE SCIENCE A minimum of 30 credits including the following core: First Aid, KLS 125, 1 credit Movement Anatomy, KLS 150, 3 credits Biomechanics, KLS 311, 4 credits Exercise Physiology, KLS 313, 4 credits History and Philosophy, KLS 340, 3 credits Motor Learning and Control, KLS 440, 4 credits Seminar in Kinesiology and Leisure Science, KLS 489, 2 credits Choice of one: